parca-dev/parca/README.md

                                  Number of rows in each row group during compaction and persistence.
 Setting to <= 0 results in a single row group per file.
+      --storage-index-on-disk    Whether to store the index on disk instead of in memory.
+Useful to reduce the memory footprint of the store.
       --symbolizer-demangle-mode="simple"
                                  Mode to demangle C++ symbols.
 Default mode is simplified: no parameters, no templates,